MahanaElbana/api_rest_framework_django/README.md

    1] Set up a Django project  or create project of django :-  from command line :-
 ~~~
           django-admin startproject  'the name of project '
+          or
+          django-admin startproject  'the name of project ' .
 ~~~

    2] "--- for creating App ---" :- write the following command in terminal :-